sensu/sensu-docs/content/sensu-go/5.0/guides/clustering.md

 ## Sensuctl

 Sensuctl has several commands to help you manage and monitor your cluster.
 See `sensuctl cluster -h` for additional help usage.
+If you have not installed and configured sensuctl, our [installation and configuration guide][14] will help you.

 ### Cluster health